aarontburn/nexus-site/public/docs/Guides/Creating A Custom Setting (WIP).md

 ![Screenshot 2024-07-07 202357](https://github.com/aarontburn/modules-module-quickstart/assets/103211131/cc7bcea4-8635-454a-b222-6801b23a2d70)

-To create a consistant styling, by default, there is a left component and a right component.
+To create a consistent styling, by default, there is a left component and a right component.

 > The left component, highlighted in red, is small and meant for smaller input boxes, such as number or color input.